iagox86/dnscat2/doc/hacking.md

     buffer_add_ntstring(buffer, "hello");
     buffer_add_bytes(buffer, (uint8_t*)"hello", 5);

-You can convert it to an array and destroy it at the same time (which is the normal situation):
+When a buffer is ready to be sent, you can convert it to a byte string and free it at the same time (you can also do these separately, but I don't think I ever have):

     size_t length;
     uint8_t *out = buffer_create_string_and_destroy(buffer, &length);
     [...]
     safe_free(out);

-You can also create a buffer containing data:
+You can also create a buffer containing data, such as data that's been received from a socket:

     buffer_t *buffer = buffer_create_with_data(BO_BIG_ENDIAN, data, length);